6 Awesome Credit Card Tricks That Will Save You Money

 Instead, you can use gift card purchases in creative ways.
-In order to reach the minimum spending threshold for a sign up bonus, you use your credit card to purchase gift cards for merchants you visit often, or even cash cards from Visa or American Express.
+In order to reach the minimum spending threshold for a sign up bonus, you use your credit card to purchase gift cards for merchants you visit often, or even cash cards.
 Simply make the purchase before the deadline, and use the gift cards later.
 You can also buy gift cards at grocery stores in order to maximize bonus spending categories.
-For example, the Blue Cash Preferred® Card from American Express (review) gives customers 6% cash back from supermarkets.
-Customers can easily purchase gift cards at their local grocery store for anything from Apple to airlines, essentially earning that 6% elsewhere.
+For example, if you have a great card that offers extra points for groceries, purchase gift cards at your grocery store to get the bonus points for shopping at other stores.

 You can’t really expect to defeat a card shark on the street or beat the house at a casino, but you can regularly win big with your credit cards.
 The key is that banks are intensely competing for your business, which will always be your ace in the hole.

 What are your favorite credit card tricks and tips?